chauncygu/Safe-Multi-Agent-Robosuite/README.md

 # Safe Multi-Agent Robosuite Benchmark

 Safe Multi-Agent Robosuite is an extension of [Robosuite](https://github.com/ARISE-Initiative/robosuite) .
 We split the control over a robot across multiple controllers of its joints---one or more per controller.
 For example, the Lift task comes with 3 variants: 2 four-dimensional agents (2x4 Lift), 4 two-dimensional agents (4x2 Lift), and 8 one-dimensional agents (8x1 Lift).
+(This repository is under actively development.
+We appreciate any constructive comments and suggestions)

 Safe MARobosuite tasks are fully cooperative, partialy observable, continuous, and safety-aware.
 Its multi-agency makes it a compatible framework for training modular robots which are built of multiple, robust parts, refer to the [work](https://mediatum.ub.tum.de/doc/1506779/1506779.pdf).
 We adopt the reward setting from Robosuite and present it below.